Hel00/GAL_spec/SPECIFICATION.md

 let y = intd(3.14);   // truncates to intd
 ```

-### 16.4 Generics [dcl.fct.generic]
+### 15.4 Generics [dcl.fct.generic]

 [1] Generic parameters are implicitly `const` and may appear anywhere a type is permitted in the function signature or body.
 A generic parameter's *generic-type* annotation is optional and defaults to `type` ([basic.types.type]).

-GAL generics follow the same rules as C++ templates.
+[2] A generic function is instantiated once per unique combination of generic arguments at the point of first call.
+Instantiation consists of substituting each generic parameter with the supplied argument, followed by full semantic analysis of the resulting body.
+If semantic analysis of an instantiation fails, the program is ill-formed at the call site.
+Two or more calls with identical generic arguments share one instantiation.

-[2] A generic parameter with a default type shall not precede a generic parameter without a default type.
+[3] A generic parameter with a default type shall not precede a generic parameter without a default type.
 A variadic generic parameter shall be the last in the *generic-parameter-list* and is declared by annotating the parameter with an array type of deduced size.
 Variadic arguments may be iterated as an array.

-[3] *Note 1: GAL generics fill the role of C++ templates for functions and types.
-The keyword `template` in GAL has a distinct, unrelated meaning ([dcl.template]).*

 [4] *Example:*
 ```